ziox/leonardo/README.md

 ### ARToolkit

 ARToolKit is a software library for building Augmented Reality applications.
 These are applications that involve the overlay of virtual imagery on the real world.
-We used this library only at the beginning of the project, but...
+We used this library only at the beginning of the project.

 ### Aruco